DarkAvanger/DreamTeam/Sprites/Readme.txt

-All video game sprites, classified by Backgrounds, UI, Character animation and Scenario.
+All video game sprites, classified by Backgrounds, videogame intro, UI, Character animation and Scenario.